Game based learning & schools platform for Relationships Education.

 Avatar builder

-Students can create their own character using a highly customisable Avatar Builder that enables them to choose from a wide range of facial features, skin tones, hairstyles and outfits.
+Students can create their own character using a highly customisable Avatar Builder.
+The Avatar Builder enables them to choose from a wide range of facial features, skin tones, hairstyles and outfits.
 The avatar is displayed next to the choices that the player is making.

 Onboarding and in-game support

-Throughout the game players are supported by Shay and Mr Hill, friendly and supportive grown-ups who explain how to play the game and highlight important concepts in Relationships Education, such as consent.
-Shay checks-in with players to ensure that they are comfortable when taking next steps with other characters in the game, such as dating or ending relationships.
+Throughout the game players are supported by Shay and Mr Hill.
+Friendly and supportive grown-ups explain how to play the game and highlight important concepts in Relationships Education, like consent.
+Shay checks-in with players to ensure that they are comfortable when taking next steps with other characters.
+Players are supported when dating or ending relationships.

 Character profiles

-The player can read background information about each character to find out more about their personality, values, likes and dislikes and help them make informed choices whilst playing the game.
+The player can read background information about each character.
+The character profiles give insights to the personality, values, likes and dislikes of the game characters.
+They help players make informed choices whilst playing the game.

 Tournaments

-At the end of each level the player participates in a tournament round where their knowledge and understanding of the learning outcomes are consolidated through a series of fun interactive activities.
+At the end of each level the player participates in a tournament round.
+Tournaments test their knowledge and understanding of the learning outcomes through a series of fun interactive activities.

 Accessibility

-The game characters were all voiced by professional actors, which not only brings the game to life for players, but also helps students with visual impairments or low levels of literacy to play the game.
+The game characters are all voiced by professional actors which brings the game to life for players.
+It also helps students with visual impairments, or low levels of literacy play the game.
 The game pauses as each dialogue or action is presented.
-This gives the opportunity for players to move at their own pace and take as much time as required to comprehend, re-read or re-listen to dialogue before making choices.
-A settings panel enables players to configure the game to meet their individual needs and they can decide whether to include SFX or Voice Over audio.
+This gives the opportunity for players to move at their own pace through the game.
+They can take as much time as required to re-read or re-listen to dialogue before making choices.
+A settings panel enables players to configure the game to meet their individual needs.
+They can decide whether to include SFX or Voice Over audio.

 Customisable online game engine

-The digital tool is supported by a highly customisable online game engine that enables non-technical teams to script, set up and publish new game levels without assistance from the development team.
+The digital tool is supported by a highly customisable online game engine.
+The game engine allows non-technical teams to script, set up and publish new game levels without assistance.
 The game engine was built using Strapi, an open-source headless content management system (CMS) and includes:

-Scenes: Setting up scenes by adding backgrounds, configuring character emotions, positioning UI and characters in the scene
+Scenes: Set up scenes by adding backgrounds, UI layout, characters, and character emotions in the scene.

 Player choices: Adding player choices, linking choices to game outcomes and balancing the scores for Relationship and Romance health

-Tournaments: Creating interactive activities from a library of interaction types and linking them to learning outcomes
+Tournaments: Creating fun mini-games from a library of game types and linking them to learning outcomes

 Dating: Creating the conditions for dating each character